ekline/draft-dtn-ipn-arpa/draft-ek-dtn-ipn-arpa.md

 spacecraft.

-Any future CLs that define DNS records (e.g. `SVCB` records, etc) may be added to the `space-agency.example` zone and, though the use of PTR records in the `978879.ipn.arpa` zone, be discovered by appropriately capable BP agents.
+Any future CLs that define DNS records (e.g. `SVCB` records, etc) may be added to the `space-agency.example` zone and, through the use of PTR records in the `978879.ipn.arpa` zone, be discovered by appropriately capable BP agents.